isomerpages/mlaw-ablac/_faqs/9b-matters-to-be-considered-in-determining-compensation.md

 ---
-layout: leftnav-page-content
-title: Matters to be considered in determining compensation
+title: 'Matters to be considered in determining compensation'
 permalink: /faqs/matters-to-be-considered-in-determining-compensation/
-breadcrumb: Matters to be considered in determining compensation
+breadcrumb: 'Matters to be considered in determining compensation'
-collection_name: faqs

 ---

 Matters to be considered in determining compensation
 ---